hzeesha/Petopia/README.md

 # Petopia - Virtual Pet Game

+## Credits
-# Credits: This was a group project, the collaborators are: Adeoluwa Christoff Anthony-Egorp, Hassan Zeeshan, Isabella Villaroman, Keith Nirmal Sarkar, and Thevindu Hasal Dasanayaka.
+This was a group project, the collaborators are: Adeoluwa Christoff Anthony-Egorp, Hassan Zeeshan, Isabella Villaroman, Keith Nirmal Sarkar, and Thevindu Hasal Dasanayaka.

 ## Short Description